 Daiginjo (Daiginjo-shu) and Junmai Daiginjo

-Since most the grain has been heavily polished, the resulting sake tends to offer the most complex flavor profile of all the different varieties.
+Since most the grain has been heavily polished, the resulting sake tends to offer the most complex flavor profiles of all the different varieties.
 It’s also the most fragrant of the bunch.

 Like all types of alcohol, there’s usually some varieties that don’t quite cut it as premium.
 In sake, it’s futsushu.